-Neither of these wells was commercially successful.
-The lack of commercial hydrocarbons in either Patti Sidetrack or Aurora prompted Incremental to review all potential identified well locations.
-All available seismic was reprocessed, re-displayed and rigorously re-interpreted.
+Following this drilling campaign, Incremental reviewed all of its potential well locations.
+Seismic data was reprocessed, re-displayed and rigorously re-interpreted.
 A number of anomalies with significant reservoir potential were identified.
 These were ranked on geological merit, surface access and whether all leases along an intended horizontal well track were held by Incremental.
-At the end of this review, up to five potential PUD locations were identified as possible future drill targets.
+At the end of this review, up to five potential new well locations were identified as possible future drill targets but none of these targets have been drilled due to geological uncertainty and the risk of incomplete reservoir depletion data from historical drilling activities.